Dust-Free Tile Removal in Washington, Utah

 Why These Problems Happen

 Tile removal creates dust because ceramic particles and concrete thinset go airborne when broken apart.
 Traditional removal uses jackhammers and pry bars with no dust control, sending fine particles into HVAC systems, cabinets, and every room in the home.
 Homeowners often do not realize how far dust travels until they find it on belongings days later.
-The standard fix — tarps and plastic sheeting — slows the dust but does not stop it from reaching the air supply.
+Tarps and plastic sheeting help but do not stop fine particles from reaching the air supply.

 Why Choose Us for Dust-Free Tile Removal